-One Sunday a month, Trinity volunteers make 1,500 sandwiches for same-day distribution by Martha's Table in Washington, D.C.
-The sandwich assembly line is fun and makes a real difference in the lives of hundreds of people in our community.
+One Sunday a month, Trinity volunteers make bags of trail mix for weekday distribution by Martha's Table in Washington, D.C.
+The snack bag assembly line is fun and makes a difference in the lives of hundreds of people in our community.

 For more information about the Martha's Table programs, visit www.marthastable.org.

 Sign-up to help with bread pick up, kitchen assistance, and delivering the sandwiches.